-NOTE: Install the gas pipe grommet to the furnace side panel with the gas pipe entry.
-If needed, remove the 2" (50.8mm) hole plug from the plastic accessory bag and relocate to the open hole in the furnace side panel.
+NOTE: On the Dual Certified or Direct Vent models, install the gas pipe grommet to the furnace side panel with the gas pipe entry.
+If needed, remove the 2'' (50.8mm) hole plug from the plastic accessory bag and relocate to the open hole in the furnace side panel.

-Failure to follow this warning could result in personal injury, death and/or property damage.
+Failure to follow this warning could result in personal injury, death, and/or property damage.